 Are pets allowed?

 Although we love animals and understand your furry one is part of your family too, we are officially not pet friendly.
-We are a peaceful and serene property in a quiet neighborhood with abundant wildlife so it is very important for us to keep that peaceful environment for all of our other guests as well as neighbors.
+We are a peaceful and serene property in a quiet neighborhood with abundant wildlife (they stay away from property when a new animal is on-site) so it is very important for us to keep that peaceful environment for all of our other guests as well as neighbors.
+If you have rented the entire property and are ok with deer, fox, and other various wildlife not being on-site during your stay you can bring house trained animals IF pre-approved before arrival.

 Is there water in the lake?